anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Alternatively, the canticle is the **Magnificat (Luke 1.46-55)**, which is a song of joy: 'my spirit rejoices in God my Saviour'.
 * **1 Thessalonians 5.16-24** could be seen as concluding the series in 1 Thessalonians from the end of Year A, and says 'Rejoice always', looking ahead to 'the coming of our Lord Jesus Christ'.
 * **John 1.6-8, 19-28** is about the testimony of John concerning Jesus the Messiah (anointed one).

+Year C

+Joy is the theme of all the readings except for the Gospel reading.

+* **Zephaniah 3.14-20** says, 'Rejoice and exult with all your heart, O daughter Jerusalem', and speaks of 'that day'.
+* The canticle, **Isaiah 12.2-6**, says, 'On that day you will say, "...
+Shout aloud and sing for joy, you that dwell in Zion"' (Common Worship).
+* Alternatively, **Psalm 146.4-10** (EV: 5-10) says, 'Happy are those who have the God of Jacob for their help'.
+* **Philippians 4.4-7** says, 'Rejoice in the Lord always; again I will say, Rejoice.'
+* **Luke 3.7-18** is about John's call for repentance.

 ## Advent 4 {#advent4}